San Diego: where California was born

 Interesting facts about San Diego

-Best time to fly to San Diego
+Best time for flights to San Diego

 The peak season for flights to San Diego is March, June and October.
 The low season for purchasing tickets is January, July and November.